VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 infrastructure together.
 In practice, you may find that support for two-phase commit transactions is limited in many data stores and messaging platforms.
 Using two-phase commit transactions may also limit the performance and scalability of the system.

+> **Note:** For a discussion of two-phase commit transactions and the
+> impact on scalability, see the article [Your Coffee Shop Doesn’t Use
+> Two-Phase Commit][coffee] by Gregor Hohpe.

 One of the key problems you must solve if you choose to implement your own event store is how to achieve this consistency.
 For example, an